erfea/FONDA_trends-nf/README.md

 The input data of this workflow were 1984-2022 time series of BOA Landsat and Sentinel-2 scenes acquired over 13 sides located across Europe.
 The Level 1 data used to derive the BOA time series were downloaded from USGS and ESA-Copernicus data repositories and subsequently processed to Level 2 BOA with FORCE.
 Finally, the data were cross-normalized between sensors to assure consistency of time series.
 The aforementioned preprocessing, presented in the left portion of the workflow graph, was performed beforehand and was not a part of the FONDA_trends-nf workflow.

 The FONDA_trends-nf workflow comprises the following steps:
-- Spectral Mixture Analyses (SMA), Land Surface Phenology and Radial Basis Function filtering performed by the means of FORCE `force-higher-level` module.
+- Spectral Mixture Analyses (SMA), Land Surface Phenology and Radial Basis Function filtering performed simultaneously by the means of [FORCE](https://github.com/davidfrantz/force) `force-higher-level` module.
 - derivation of Start of Season and End of Season Dates (py script)
 - creation of gap-free monthly composites (py script)
 - derivation of Cumulative Endmember Fractions (py script)